petershin/liferay-learn/docs/courses/latest/en/web-site-manager/workflow-and-publishing-tools/working-with-the-50th-anniversary-publication.md

    * Replace the entire line that has the text "Save an average of $100 with vision insurance!" with this:

        ```html
          <span data-lfr-editable-type="text" data-lfr-editable-id="text">Learn about our 50th Anniversary limited time only frames!</span>
       ```

-   * In the next line, change the text "Learn How" to "Learn More".
+   * On the next line, change the text `Learn How` to `Learn More`.

 1. Click _Publish_.